 = 0, 1, 2, ...
 D-1, the 0th index denotes the time component; the rest are treated as spatial components,

-is a time-like parameter.
+is a parameter like time.
 All the real action takes place on the (

 ,